chrisjwaddell/blue-moon/README.md

 ``
 BlueMoon({ day: "Mon 1"}, {day: 1, month: 1, year: 2021}, {datesAfter: 12})
 `` \
 The first Monday of each month in 2021.
+Blue Moon returns an array of 12 dates.

 ``
 let next5MothersDays = BlueMoon({ day: "Sunday 2", month: 5}, {}, {datesAfter: 5}) `` \
-Dates of Mothers days for the next five years.
+Returns an array of dates of Mothers days for the next five years.

 The way it works is, it works out when the date would change.
-A date setting like this would change monthly:
+A date setting like this would change monthly: \
 ``
 { day: 5, year: "current" }
-``
+`` \

-A date setting like this would change yearly:
+A date setting like this would change yearly: \
 ``
 { day: 5, month: 6 }
 ``

-A date setting like this would change weekly:
+A date setting like this would change weekly: \
 ``
 { day: "thu" }
 ``